Sources and parallels of the Exodus: Minoan eruption

 In her book The Parting of the Sea: How Volcanoes, Earthquakes, and Plagues Shaped the Story of the Exodus, geologist Barbara J. Sivertsen explores links between the biblical Exodus narrative, the Hyksos expulsion, and the Minoan (Thera) volcanic eruption c.
 1600 BCE.
 Apocalyptic rainstorms, which devastated much of Egypt, and were described on the Tempest Stele of Ahmose I, pharaoh of the Hyksos expulsion, have been attributed to short-term climatic changes caused by the Theran eruption.
 While it has been argued that the damage attributed to this storm may have been caused by an earthquake following the Thera Eruption, it has also been suggested that it was caused during a war with the Hyksos, and the storm reference is merely a metaphor for chaos upon which the Pharaoh was attempting to impose order.
 Documents such as Hatshepsut's Speos Artemidos depict storms, but are clearly figurative not literal.
 Research indicates that the Speos Artemidos stele is a reference to her overcoming the powers of chaos and darkness.

+Syro-Palestinian, as opposed to Egyptian, pre-exilic period regional paradigm for understanding traditions

+In his book Images of Egypt in Early Biblical Literature, Hebrew Bible historian Stephen C. Russell explores links between the differing scriptural portrayals of the biblical Exodus narrative and geopolitical forces in Cisjordan Israel, Transjordan Israel, and Judah in the 8th century BCE contributing to their development.
+This methodology allows for accommodating seemingly paradoxical "[post-exilic] reshap[ing] of [the traditions about Egypt and the Exodus]" by emphasizing immediately antecedent geopolitical settings.
+When reconciling "the [E]xodus [suggesting to have been] a northern, Israelite idea" according to Israeli Bible researcher Yair Hoffman, with the Northern Kingdom being the most geographically distant location relative to Egypt inhabited by the Israelites, the southerners gave less credence historicity wise to that of the northerner's Exodus narrative: "There is no explicit evidence in Hosea and Amos that Israel's time in Egypt was remembered as a period of slavery."
+Not agreeing on all historical facts, the difference becomes more clear ideologically.
+Russell notes the southerners express skepticism towards election theology in which northerners regard "Yahweh's saving act in the exodus as signifying his unique relationship to Israel."
+Aside from direct use of scripture from the book of Amos, Russel also presents differing Hiphel use as evidence.
+Rather than a push from Egypt, their Exodus narrative more resembles a pull into Israel.
+Possible places of banishment from Israel, in the book of Hosea, are listed as Assyria and a repeat use of Egypt, with destination-agnostic harms of foreign interference in religious practices and perishing outside of divinely bestowed territory predicted as a result.
+"This perspective, in which Israel is rooted in its land, is also reflected in the prophetic threats of exile[, whereupon] the use of both threats in poetic parallelism [is then interpreted] as suggesting the primary threat was that Israel would be away from its own land, regardless of the actual destination of exile."